godotengine/godot-docs/tutorials/io/background_loading.rst

     func queue_resource(path, p_in_front = false)

 Queue a resource.
-Use optional parameter "p_in_front" to put it in front of the queue.
+Use optional argument "p_in_front" to put it in front of the queue.

 ::